Diamond MX-2000N HF/VHF/UHF triplexor teardown

 Insertion loss (S21)

-I measured the insertion loss of the two MX2000-N triplexors in order to check the claimed performance and the variation between the two (identical) devices.
+I measured the insertion loss of the two MX2000-N triplexors to check the claimed performance and the variation between the two (identical) devices.
 All unused ports were terminated with a 50 Ohm load.

 S21 measured on two Diamond MX-2000N triplexors (Device 1: black, Device 2: red)